New Mexico: Arts and entertainment

-The arts and cultural production industry of New Mexico is valued at $2.9 billion.
-The fine arts of the American Southwest has its origins in the folk arts of the indigenous and Hispanic peoples in the region.
-Pueblo pottery, Navajo rugs, religious icons including kachinas and santos, have long been produced in New Mexico and are recognized as a part of the global art world.
-Georgia O'Keeffe's presence brought with it the recognition of the Santa Fe art scene, and today the city is home to numerous art establishments, including those along Canyon Road.
-Being the birthplace of William Hanna, and the presence of Chuck Jones, has also given New Mexico a storied history in the animation industry.
+Reflecting the artistic traditions of the American Southwest, New Mexican art has its origins in the folk arts of the indigenous and Hispanic peoples in the region.
+Pueblo pottery, Navajo rugs, and Hispano religious icons like kachinas and santos are recognized in the global art world.
+Georgia O'Keeffe's presence brought international attention to the Santa Fe art scene, and today the city has several notable art establishments and many commercial art galleries along Canyon Road.
+As the birthplace of William Hanna, and the residence of Chuck Jones, the state also connections to the animation industry.

-New Mexico provides financial incentives for film production.
-One such program, enacted in 2019, provides benefits to media companies that commit to investing in the state for at least a decade and that utilize local talent, crew, and businesses.
-The New Mexico Film Office estimated at the end of 2007 that the incentive program had brought more than 85 film projects to the state since 2003 and had added $1.2 billion to the economy.
-Data for 2021 found direct spending for film production at close to $624 million.
+New Mexico provides financial incentives for film production, including tax credits valued at 25–40% of eligible in-state spending.
+A program enacted in 2019 provides benefits to media companies that commit to investing in the state for at least a decade and that use local talent, crew, and businesses.
+According to the New Mexico Film Office, in 2022, film and television expenditures reached the highest recorded level at over $855 million, compared to $624 million the previous year.
+During fiscal years 2020–2023, the total direct economic impact from the film tax credit was $2.36 million.
 In 2018, Netflix chose New Mexico for its first U.S. production hub, pledging to spend over $1 billion over the next decade to create one of the largest film studios in North America at Albuquerque Studios.
-NBCUniversal followed suit in 2019 with the opening of its own film studio and plans to employ New Mexican actors and crew members.
+NBCUniversal followed suit in 2021 with the opening of its own television film studio in the city, committing to spend $500 million in direct production and employ 330 full-time equivalent local jobs over the next decade.
+Albuquerque is consistently recognized by MovieMaker magazine as one of the top "big cities" in North America to live and work as a filmmaker, and the only city to earn No. 1 for four consecutive years (2019–2022); in 2024, it placed second, after Toronto.